 Timeline: RT programs range from 18 to 24 months.
 An RT degree may be obtained at a community college or a private program.
-In California, Respiratory Therapists must earn an associate degree before they can apply for a license to practice.
+In California, respiratory therapists must earn an associate degree before they can apply for a license to practice.

 Career advancement: After completing an RT program, candidates will need to complete a Basic Life Support (BLS) Class, pass the Registered Respiratory Therapist examination, and apply for a California Respiratory Care Practitioner license.
 Specialty training is typically provided on the job but gaining additional certifications aids a therapist looking to advance.
 Certifications currently available include Registered Pulmonary Function Technology, Neonatal/Pediatric Specialist, Adult Critical Care Specialist, Asthma Educator Specialist, or Sleep Disorder Specialist.